johndave74/Diabetes-Prediction-with-Streamlit-App/README.md

 # 🩺 Diabetes Prediction System
 A Machine Learning-powered **Diabetes Prediction System** built with **Python, Scikit-Learn, and Streamlit** for real-time predictions.

-## 🚀 Project Overview
-This project aims to predict whether a person has diabetes based on medical attributes like glucose levels, BMI, blood pressure, etc. The system is deployed using **Streamlit** for an interactive and user-friendly experience.

 ## 📌 Features
 ✔ **User-friendly Web Interface** powered by Streamlit